-- 3.1.
-Provide occupational health screening and defusing to support the wellbeing of staff who have been involved in traumatic incidents. - 3.2.
-Further develop our defusing service, which helps staff to mentally recover from traumatic incidents, to cover suicide-relatedincidents. - 3.3.
-Evaluate the training of operational crews, who have an identified risk in their area, in maritime firefighting techniques and procedures. - 3.4.
-We will enhance our 'Safe to' approach to encourage psychological safety so that we can learn from our experiences andgenerate a culture of constructive challenge at all levels. - 3.5.
-Review, update and improve policies, procedures, training, specialist advice and equipment to support operational crews insuccessfully resolving hazardous materials incidents. - 3.6.
-Create a more diverse workforce and engage communities to help us do this - 3.7.
-Develop our next people strategy to support us
+- 3.1 Further develop our occupational health screening to support the wellbeing of staff. - 3.2 Further develop our defusing service, which helps staff to mentally recover from traumatic incidents, to cover suicide-related incidents. - 3.3 Evaluate the training of operational crews, who have an identified risk in their area, in maritime firefighting techniques and procedures. - 3.4 We will enhance our 'Safe to' approach to encourage psychological safety so that we can learn from our experiences and generate a culture of constructive challenge at all levels. - 3.5 Review, update and improve policies, procedures, training, specialist advice and equipment to support operational crews in successfully resolving hazardous materials incidents. - 3.6 Create a more diverse workforce and engage with underrepresented communities to help us do this. - 3.7 Develop our next people strategy to support us with developing our workforce. - 3.8 Improve our on-call firefighter recruitment process to encourage more people to join us and support their local communities.'